 UK health risks are broadly similar to those in Australia.

-The standard of UK health facilities is similar to that in Australia.
+The standard of medical facilities is comparable to Australia.
 To locate your nearest GP surgery or hospital while in the UK, call the NHS on 111 or visit the

 NHS website.
-If you require urgent medical care, attend your nearest hospital.
+If you need urgent medical care, attend your nearest hospital.